infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 },
 ```

-Now, for the Vuex Store action, we will rename and modify the function `loadLatestTopItems` in `store/index.js` as below:
+Now, for the Vuex Store action, we will rename function `loadLatestTopItems` in `store/index.js` to `fetchItems` and modify it as below:

 ```javascript
 fetchItems(context, type = "top") {